Catmaster4029/RestrainedPixelDungeon/README.md

 [Shattered Pixel Dungeon](https://shatteredpixel.com/shatteredpd/) is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
 Its based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).

 Shattered Pixel Dungeon currently compiles for Android, iOS, and Desktop platforms.
-You can find official releases of the game on:
+You can find official releases of the game on

 [![Get it on Google Play](https://shatteredpixel.com/assets/images/gplay-badge.png)](https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon)
 [![Download on the App Store](https://shatteredpixel.com/assets/images/appstore-badge.png)](https://apps.apple.com/app/shattered-pixel-dungeon/id1563121109)